 No insurance?
 Don’t worry.
 You still have options.
 Call your local family planning clinic.
 They might be able to provide services and medications at little to no cost.

-If your EC didn’t work just, remember: Everything will be OK.
-There are tons of resources available if you aren’t sure what to do.
-Call your doctor, local clinic, or counselor.
+If your EC didn’t work and you aren’t sure what to do, there are tons of resources available.
+You can call a doctor, local clinic, or counselor.
 They can give you more info so you can make the best informed decision.

 Whether you choose to carry the pregnancy to term or proceed with an abortion, know that you’re not alone. ❤️️